Art-mimiron/Door_access_management/README.md

 ## Challenge

 In this project is already implement the logic of viewing and editing persons.
-You need to implement similar logic for doors.
+You need to implement similar logic for doors and add a possibility to give access permissions to people.
 Doors and persons must be connected with many-to-many association.
 To do this, implement `DoorAccessService` along with `DoorService`.
 `DoorAccessService` must store and manage references to persons and doors that different people have access to.